Invertibility of Submatrices of Pascal's Matrix and Birkhoff Interpolation: Introduction

+To our knowledge, this result has not appeared in the literature, other than in a preliminary draft of this paper in \cite{K13b}.
+The motivation for this work comes from our work on dual basis in subspaces which first appeared in \cite{K13a}.
+In that paper we use the theorem to demonstrate the linear independence of certain dual basis functions.

-The connection between truncated Pascal matrices and polynomial interpolation described in sections (3) and (4) is known as Birkhoff interpolation.
-These latter matrices are invertible iff they satisfy a certain condition, known as the \polya condition.
-This reference goes back to a paper of G. \polya in \cite{P31}, as used by J.M.
+As it turns out, the problem of invertibility of submatrices of the Pascal matrix is connected to the theory of Birkhoff interpolation.
+This goes back to a paper of G. \polya{} in \cite{P31}, as used by J.M.
 Whittaker in \cite{W35}, and later generalized by D. Ferguson in \cite{F69}.
-As shown, it turns out that the Pascal matrix is fundamentally connected to Hermite polynomial interpolation, while truncated Pascal matrices are fundamentally connected to 2-point Birkhoff interpolation problem studied by \polya.
 The more general Birkhoff interpolation problem (with more than two interpolation points) was presented by G. D. Birkhoff in \cite{B1906}.
+In our work, we show that such submatrices of the Pascal matrix are invertible iff a certain 2-point Birkhoff interpolation problem satisfies the \polya{} condition.